 The Eureka FloorRover Elite is an upright vacuum that isn't suitable for cleaning cars.

-The Eureka FloorRover Elite feels adequately built.
+The Eureka FloorRover Elite has mediocre build quality.
 It's mostly made of hard plastic, with a plastic and metal handle.
 It's well-designed, with relevant buttons and controls within easy reach near the handle.
 The handle and hose feel fairly solid, but the vacuum's body looks and feels somewhat flimsy, and it squeaks and wiggles during use.
 Other parts like the dirt compartment and the turbo brush look as though they could crack if dropped.
 That said, the vacuum is easy to assemble.

 The Eureka FloorRover Elite is reasonably easy to maintain.

 You must air dry any part washed with water for 24 hours before using it again.

 This vacuum has minimal recurring costs.
 It has a bagless design, and most parts shouldn't need replacing so long as they're maintained properly.
 The only part that may need replacement, according to the user manual, is the HEPA filter; you should wash or replace it once a year.